signesw/CASA0010_Dissertation/README.md

 The **Data** folder* includes the data used in the analysis, and the **plots** folder includes figures produced by the analysis.

 #### * Due to licensing, some data is not included in this repository, most notably data supplied by the Ordnance Survey.
-Where OS data is being read, this has been marked in the code by !!!, including instructi*ns how to obtain this data.
+Where OS data is being read, this has been marked in the code by !!!, including instructions on how to obtain this data.